ibm-messaging/mq-dev-patterns/dotnet/README.md

 [IBM Message Service Client for .NET Standard (XMS .NET)](https://www.nuget.org/packages/IBMXMSDotnetClient/)

-Reference it through Solution Explorer NuGet Package installer
+Reference it through Solution Explorer NuGet Package installer.

 Note: If you're using Visual Studio Code, you can install the required packages through the terminal.
 Open the provided links and use the command listed under the .NET CLI tab.

 ## Rocket